bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-12-06-phantom-light.md

 date: 2023-12-06
 readtime: true
 categories: ['CINEMA UNBOUND<br>THE CREATIVE WORLDS OF POWELL + PRESSBURGER']
-tags: [Comedy, Drama]
+tags: [Comedy, Fantasy]
-metadata: 'UK 1947, 102 mins<br> Director: Derek Twist'
+metadata: 'UK 1935, 76 mins<br> Director: Michael Powell'
-pdf: '2023-12-05-end-of-the-river.pdf'
+pdf: '2023-12-06-phantom-light.pdf'
 ---

 **SPOILER WARNING** The following notes give away some of the plot.

 Michael Powell bid for box-office success with this tale of a gang of ship-wreckers who spread the legend of a ‘phantom lighthouse’ to distract attention from their activities – but they didn’t reckon on Gordon Harker’s newly-installed lighthouse keeper Sam Higgins.
 Edited by Powell’s soon-to-be regular collaborator Derek Twist, and making evocative use of its coastal locations, it’s all carried off with real atmosphere.
 **James Bell, bfi.org.uk**

-Michael Powell’s last film in his contract for Gaumont-British/Gainsborough was a fascinating taste of things to come from the young director.
-_The Phantom Light_ (1935) was a comic thriller adapted from the stage play
-_The Haunted Light_ by Evadne Price and Joan Roy Byford.
+Michael Powell’s last film in his contract for Gaumont-British/Gainsborough was a fascinating taste of things to come from the young director. _The Phantom Light_ (1935) was a comic thriller adapted from the stage play  _The Haunted Light_ by Evadne Price and Joan Roy Byford.

 It seemed the perfect project to Powell, who later admitted, ‘I am a sucker for lighthouses.
 The lonelier and inaccessible, the better.
 And I love comedy-thrillers.
 I said “yes” to this one right away, and never regretted it.
 I enjoyed every minute.
 The less said about the plot the better.’